C2SM-RCM/CCLM2CMOR/README.rst

 In this project we are developing a CMORization tool which works specifically for the COSMO-CLM (CCLM) model.
-However, the different processing steps are separated in such a way that it is also possible to use the main part of the tool (second step) with other models than the CCLM model.
+However, the different processing steps are separated in such a way that it is also possible to use the tool with other models than the CCLM model.

 Requirements
 ============